Mr-Coxall/Computer-Based-Problem-Solving/docs/functions/return-values.rst

       // function definition with a return value

+Now that we know how to use a return statement, we should no longer print out results inside a function like in the last few chapters.
+It is much better style to retrun the value from a funstion and let the calling process decide what to do with it.
 Here is the example from last section, this time using return values:

 .. tabs::